megastef/node-red-contrib-logsene/README.md

 **A [Node-Red](http://nodered.org/) wrapper for [Logsene](http://sematext.com/logsene)**

 It makes your "Things" logging to the cloud.
-Where else, on your device is not much space!
+Where else?
+On your device is not much space!

 # Introduction